Graduate Program Overview

 See the ABBS Graduate Handbook for details on program requirements, courses, rules and milestones.

 The main emphasis of the graduate program is hands on laboratory research.
 Students supplement lab work with a variety of coursework as well as research seminars and journal clubs.
 Required courses emphasize biochemistry, molecular and cellular biology, immunology and infectious diseases, as well as genetics and developmental biology.
 Doctoral students must pass a written and oral comprehensive qualifying exam, and both Ph.D. and M.S. students must pass a final oral defense of their thesis research.
 All graduate students form a thesis committee of faculty members who meet regularly with the student to provide guidance and assess progress.

 The Fifth Year Masters is for students who are undergraduates in the department and begin research in a laboratory during their junior year.
 During their senior year they develop their research skills and take 6 credits of coursework towards their Masters degree.
 To complete the Fifth Years Masters requires 12-15 months after the B.S. degree and includes a combination of research work for independent study credit plus 6-8 additional coursework credits.

-Applications deadlines set by the Graduate School are February 1 for admission in September and October 1 for admission in January.
-However the department operates under a rolling admissions system which means that students may apply and the applications may be reviewed at any time.
-Students may also opt to begin their studies in the summer semester.
+Our program accepts new students in the Fall semester only.
+The application deadline is January 15th.
 Masters with thesis and Ph.D. students are accepted by individual faculty members directly into their laboratories, that is, students generally do not undertake laboratory rotations.
 Thus students are encouraged to contact individual faculty members directly about their research programs and the availability of space and financial support available in their laboratory.